Dawn Yeoh: Career

+In 2004, Yeoh signed a 10-year contract with agency Future Stage.

 Yeoh started her career in The Shining Star where she played a lead role.
 She went on to play a supporting role in Honour and Passion, and was involved in a production called Taste of Love.
-In 2009, she was involved in Crime Buster x2, Beach.Ball.Babes and Malaysian production The Beautiful Scent.
+In 2009, she was cast in Crime Busters x 2, Beach.Ball.Babes and Malaysian production The Beautiful Scent.
 She filmed The Dream Catchers and Your Hand In Mine.
 She was nominated for the Star Awards for Top 10 Most Popular Female Artistes in 2007 and 2009.

+In 2009, five years into her contract, Yeoh wanted to terminate her contract with Future Stage but was unsuccessful leading to a public dispute.

+In 2014, Yeoh's contract with Future Stage expired and in April, she signed with talent agency Catwalk.
+Yeoh appeared in 118.

-Yeoh appeared in Peace & Prosperity, Crescendo, Let It Go, 118, Disclosed and The Dream Makers.
+Yeoh appeared in Peace & Prosperity, Crescendo, Let It Go, Disclosed and The Dream Makers.

 In 2018, Yeoh appeared in Gifted, Limited Edition & Jalan Jalan.
 In 2019, she appeared in My Agent Is My Hero 2 & Remember Us This Way.

+Yeoh also co-founded the F&B company Sibay Shiok, with her celebrity friends Terence Cao, Vincent Ng and Shane Pow.